Skip to content

 §1 · The claim, in one sentence

-Alexei Starobinsky proposed in 1980, in a paper published before the arXiv existed, that an R-squared term added to the Einstein-Hilbert action drives a phase of cosmic inflation in the very early universe.
+Alexei Starobinsky proposed in 1980, in a paper published before the arXiv existed, that an R-squared term added to the Einstein-Hilbert action drives a phase of cosmic in the very early universe.
 The 1980 paper is the foundational work for the entire higher-curvature gravity research program and predates the modern late-time f(R) constructions (sibling variants) by 25 years.

 §2 · Why it might be true

 Starobinsky's 1980 framework was developed in the context of the early universe, not late-time cosmology.
-Adding an R-squared term to the gravitational action introduces a higher-derivative dynamics whose perturbative behavior matches the slow-roll inflation paradigm.
+Adding an R-squared term to the gravitational action introduces a higher-derivative dynamics whose perturbative behavior matches the slow-roll paradigm.
 The constant of proportionality of the R-squared term determines the inflationary phenomenology; current Planck data constrain this constant tightly.

 The construction is connected to the late-time f(R) work in the sibling variants: both modify the gravitational action with higher-curvature terms, but with different parameterizations and at different cosmological epochs.
 The 1980 paper is the conceptual ancestor; the modern work extends and refines the framework to specific cosmological problems.